cdapio/cdap/docs/developer-guide/source/advanced.rst

   }

-At run-time, when flowlet is started a value is injected into ``toFilterOut`` fied.
+At run-time, when the Flowlet is started, a value is injected into the ``toFilterOut`` field.

 Field types that are supported using the ``@Property`` annotation are primitives, boxed types (e.g. ``Integer``), ``String`` and ``enum``.